google/WebFundamentals/src/content/en/fundamentals/security/credential-management/save-forms.md

-To store a credential, first check if the API is available, then instantiate a [`PasswordCredential`](https://developer.mozilla.org/en-US/docs/Web/API/PasswordCredential) with the form element as an argument.
-Call [`navigator.credentials.store()`](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/store).
+To store a credential, first check if the API is available, then instantiate a [`PasswordCredential`](https://developer.mozilla.org/en-US/docs/Web/API/PasswordCredential) with the form element as an argument either synchronously or asynchronously.
+Call
+[`navigator.credentials.store()`](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/store).
 If the API is not available,
 you can simply forward the profile information to the next step.

+Synchronous example:

     if (navigator.credentials) {
        var c = new PasswordCredential(e.target);